Cardiovascular system Care and Prevention

 The risk of a smoker developing an ischemic cardiac disease is up to 4 times higher than the one of non-smokers.
 The cigarette also increases the death risk in patients presenting the disease.

 The higher the cholesterol level, the higher the risk of coronary disease will be.
 When associated to other risk factors (such as high pressure and smoking), this risk increases even more.
 In patients known to present the ischemic cardiac disease or atherosclerosis in other territories, the high cholesterol must be kept in the lowest level as possible (lower than 200 mg/dL).
 The LDL is the bad cholesterol and, therefore, the lower it is will be better.
-The HDL is the good cholesterol and, therefore, the higher it is will be better.
+Is the good cholesterol and, therefore, the higher it is will be better.
 The latter can be increase with physical exercise and weight loss.

 The arterial hypertension increases the heart function, causing an increase in the thickness of the cardiac muscle.
 It also increases the risk for stroke, ischemic cardiopathy, kidney failure, and heart failure.